ahmadhaalim/GaussianNB/README.md

 # GaussianNB
-A Simple Implementation of Gaussian Naive Bayes.
+A Simple Implementation of Gaussian Naive Bayes in python 3.0.

+Requires an input of a dataframe from Pandas library